How many auto accidents were there in Florida?

 - See a doctor.

 - Even if you feel alright or you do not believe that you need a doctor, keep in mind that some injuries take time to present themselves.
-The Florida auto accident attorneys at Fernandez and Hernandez Law advise all of our clients to see a physician as soon as possible after an auto accident.
+The Florida auto accident attorneys at Martin Hernandez PA Law advise all of our clients to see a physician as soon as possible after an auto accident.

 - Keep track of your damages.

 - If you are unable to attend work, make note of how many days you have missed, keep a log of all extra expenses incurred due to any injuries and save all of your medical bills.